National D-Day Memorial: Fundraising and construction

 Fundraising and building the memorial took approximately seven years of planning and approximately $25 million to complete.
 In 1994, the town of Bedford donated 11 acre of land to the memorial.
-The foundation purchased additional acreage, bringing the total size of the memorial to 50+ acres.
-In 1997, the foundation received a one million dollar donation from Charles Schulz, who, with his wife, volunteered to head a fundraising campaign for the memorial.
+The foundation purchased additional acreage, bringing the total size of the memorial to more than 50 acre.
+In 1997, the foundation received a $1 million donation from Charles Schulz, who, with his wife, volunteered to head a fundraising campaign for the memorial.

 According to the National D-Day Memorial Foundation, the memorial is a continuum of three distinct plazas which follow on a time line.
 The first plaza, Reynolds Garden, symbolizes the planning and preparation activities for the invasion through the execution of the order for the invasion.
-It is in the shape of the Supreme Headquarters Allied Expeditionary Force combat patch.
+It is in the shape of the Supreme Headquarters Allied Expeditionary Force (SHAEF) combat patch.
 The second level, Gray Plaza, reflects the landing and fighting stages of the invasion.
 It includes what is called the invasion pool with beach obstacles in the water, sculptures of soldiers struggling ashore, and a representation of the Higgins craft used for the invasion.
 This section includes intermittent jets of water spurting from the pool replicating the sights and sounds of sporadic gunfire.
 The names of the United States' losses appear on the west necrology wall of the central plaza, the rest of the Allies' losses on the east necrology wall.
 In the spirit of Dwight D. Eisenhower's one-team command philosophy for the SHAEF, no other distinctions are made.
 The last and uppermost plaza, Estes Plaza, celebrates victory and includes the Overlord Arch and the twelve flags of those Allied nations that served in the Allied Expeditionary Force.
-The Overlord Arch represents the victory of Operation Overlord and bears the invasion date of June 6, 1944 in its height at 44 ft and 6 in tall.
+The Overlord Arch represents the victory of Operation Overlord and bears the invasion date of June 6, 1944, in its height at 44 ft 6 in tall.